PranavDonepudi/SlimLink/README.md

 - **React**: Frontend library used to build a responsive and interactive UI.
 - **Bootstrap**: Used for styling and creating a responsive layout.
 - **HTML/CSS**: Custom styling for elements like the logo and NavBar.
+- **FireBase**: Google-backed platform that help for User Login Authentication.

 ## Getting Started